 If the nonbinding determination is rejected, all evidence is returned to the parties, and all acceptances and rejections are sealed and placed in the case file.
 The matter would then proceed to trial.

 Arbitration is a form of alternative dispute resolution (ADR) that allows the parties the opportunity to avoid a trial.
 At Mallor | Grodner Attorneys, we have extensive experience in these matters, both as arbitrators and as attorneys to parties engaged in arbitration.

 Contact Us To Discuss Your Options

-With offices in Bloomington and Indianapolis, the arbitration attorneys at Mallor Grodner advise and represent clients throughout Indiana.
-To schedule a consultation, please call us at 812-332-5000 or 317-453-2000, or complete our contact form.
+With Mallor Grodner offices in Bloomington and Indianapolis, we advise and represent clients throughout Indiana.
+To schedule a consultation, please call us at 812-332-5000 or 317-453-2000 or complete our contact form.